Net Worth Percentile Calculator

 Common Oversights When Calculating Net Worth

-One thing people frequently miss is including all assets — not just savings and property, but retirement savings plans, ISAs, and the value of vehicles.
+One thing people frequently miss is including all assets — not just savings and property, but retirement savings plans, tax-advantaged accounts, and the value of vehicles.
 On the other side, it is easy to underestimate liabilities.
 Overlooked debts like outstanding credit card balances or informal loans can quietly skew your picture.
 Revisiting your figures every six to twelve months can reveal useful patterns over time.

 Worked Example